Topologically modified Einstein equation: a solution with singularities on $\mathbb{S}^3$: Introduction and motivations

 \section{Introduction and motivations}

-In a recent paper \citep{2023_Vigneron}, we showed why general relativity (GR) is not compatible with Newtonian gravitation on a 3-sphere, and more generally on any closed non-Euclidean topology, i.e. for which the spatial Riemannian covering space is not $\mE^3$ (e.g. $\mS^3$, $\mH^3$, $\mathbb R\times\mS^2$, ... \citep{1995_La_Lu}).
-In that same paper, we gave arguments to interpret this result as a ``needle in the foot'' of general relativity when non-Euclidean topologies are considered, and we minimally modified the Einstein equation such that it becomes compatible with Newtonian gravitation in any topology.
+In a recent paper \citep{2024_Vigneron}, we showed why general relativity (GR) is not compatible with Newtonian gravitation (understood as Galilean invariant gravitation, see \cite{1976_Kunzle, 2021_Vigneron}) on a 3-sphere, and more generally on any closed non-Euclidean topology, i.e. for which the spatial Riemannian covering space is not $\mE^3$ (e.g. $\mS^3$, $\mH^3$, $\mathbb R\times\mS^2$, ... \citep{1995_La_Lu}).
+In that same paper, we gave arguments to interpret this result as a ``needle in the foot'' of general relativity when non-Euclidean topologies are considered, and we minimally modified the Einstein equation such that it becomes compatible with Newtonian gravitation in any spatial topology.
 In that modification, a non-dynamical term related to the topology of the Universe is added in the Einstein equation.
 This term depends on a reference non-dynamical connection, additional to the physical metric connection.
-As will be presented in Section~\ref{sec:bi-connection}, this theory can be seen as a subcase of metric affine gravity (e.g. \citep[][]{1995_Hehl_et_al}) where the non-metric connection is fixed, symmetric, (non-flat) and depends on the spatial topology.
-Different names could be attributed to this theory: e.g. ``Topological Symmetric Metric Affine Gravity'' for its relation to Metric Affine Gravity; ``Topologically Corrected General Relativity'' (TCGR) as it aims at correcting GR for its lack of non-relativistic limit depending on topology.
-In the present paper, we pick the latter: {\MyTheory}.\saut
+As will be shown in Section~\ref{sec:bi-connection}, this modification is conceptually close to GR, e.g. the equivalence principle is still present, but differs at larges scales where the effects of topology become important.
+The two theories are equivalent for Euclidean topologies, and differ for any other type of topology.
+Different names could be attributed to this modification: e.g. ``Topological Symmetric Metric Affine Gravity'' as it can be seen as a subcase of metric affine gravity (e.g. \citep[][]{1995_Hehl_et_al}); ``Topologically Corrected General Relativity'' as it aims at correcting GR for its lack of non-relativistic limit depending on topology.
+In the present paper, we choose the second proposition and abbreviate it as ``topo-GR'', which highlights the fact that the theory remains close to GR.\saut